 Founded in 2007, the widely used Dropbox is one of the pioneers in the industry and for a time was even considered synonymous with the online cloud.
 Both the desktop application and the Android cloud app have remained virtually unchanged since then.
 Major modifications were probably not necessary either, as the intuitive user interface still allows uniform operation on all platforms.

 The app owes its high synchronisation speeds, which are usual for Dropbox, to its special technology.
 This technology has been developed over the years and consists of several components: Delta Sync always updates just single, modified segments instead of a whole file, LAN Sync gives priority to files in the same network and with Streaming Sync, document download starts as soon as the first bytes have been loaded into the cloud.
 This enables record time synchronisation between all your devices.

-However, some users see the fact that many of Dropbox’s servers are located in the USA as a data protection problem.
-Also, the free storage space is nothing special: 2 GB is far behind the 15 GB offered by Google Drive, but you can increase this number up to 16 GB by recruiting new users for Dropbox – per newly registered user there is 500 MB more.
+Downsides are that Dropbox’s servers are located in the USA and the free storage space is nothing special: 2 GB is far behind the 15 GB offered by Google Drive, but you can increase this number up to 16 GB by recruiting new users for Dropbox – per newly registered user there is 500 MB more.

 Similar to its competitor Google, Dropbox also offers its own word processing tool called Dropbox Paper, which you have to download and link to the app.
 Although it isn’t nearly as extensive as a Microsoft Office program, it can be linked directly to this and Adobe Acrobat products.
-Dropbox Plus with 1 TB of storage space is available for approx. £8 per month.
+Dropbox Plus with 1 TB of storage space is available for about £7.99 per month.
 The business version is available on request from the manufacturer.
-It costs approx. £15 and offers 2 TB per user.
+It costs just as much and offers 2 TB per user.